-Watch this CBS “everybody has a story” Easy Rider video first if you can.
+Watch this CBS video on the Cattoor family (https://www.centertao.org/media/family.mp4) if you can.
 The final comment stands out, “Giving your kids what they need is always harder than giving them what they want.
 Only when you’re older can you appreciate those fences”.
-This hints at how the American family dynamic ‘evolved’.
-If you concur with what this approach implies for child rearing, I imagine you will have difficulty understanding, let alone appreciating, another family way.
-Nevertheless, I’ll make the case.
+This hints at how the American family dynamic evolved.
+Sure, “fences” are essential, but only if they are natural and healthy ones.
+This video depicts quite the opposite.
+I found a more natural approach to family life.
+I’ll make the case…

 My parents reared me in the standard American family way.
-Not surprisingly, in the 1950’s it was common knowledge that American ways were the ultimate in human evolution.
-I, nor most folks I knew, had any reason to doubt that.
+In the 1950’s most every American thought the American way of life was superior.
+Neither I, nor the folks I knew had any reason to doubt that.
 In fact, when I expressed my immanent plans to travel abroad, older colleagues at work warned me that scores of women abroad would want to marry me in order to live the American dream.

-(1) This ‘every man for himself’ situation may account for the high draw churches have.
-They helped fill the need for ‘extended’ family ties.
+(1) This ‘every man for himself’ situation may account for the appeal churches have in America.
+They help fill the need for extended family ties.
 ‘Every man for himself’ also serves the highly industrialized and expert driven life style that people value.
-This puts the final nails in the coffin of ancestral natural ways.
-Be patient though, natural ways are certain to reemerge in the end.
-I doubt cell phones, email, Facebook, Thanksgiving-get-togethers, or churches will ever make up for the loss.
+Now technology is putting the final nails in the coffin of natural ancestral ways.
+Be patient though, natural ways are certain to reemerge in the long run.
+I doubt cell phones, e-mail, Facebook, Thanksgiving-get-togethers, or churches will ever make up for the loss.
 Nature always wins in the end!

 Leave a Reply